RITlug/ritlug.github.io/README.md

 Usage
 -----

-At minimum, you need to have Ruby, Node.js, and Python 3 installed before you can build the website.
+At minimum, you need to have developer versions of Ruby, Ruby bundler, Node.js, and Python 3 installed before you can build the website.
 Then, run `make help` for usage.

+Depending on your operating system, you may have to install the development version of Python 3 so that the C extensions for some of the Python dependencies can compile.
+If a package for Ruby bundler doesn't exist, you'll have to build yourself one or run `sudo gem install bundler` if you don't care.

 Please ensure that you know what you're doing before running `make github`.